Tithibiswas901/options-strategy-visualizer/README.md

 ## Docker

 Multi-stage build: dependencies compile in a builder stage; the runtime stage carries only the venv and application code.
 Final image runs as a non-root user with a healthcheck against Streamlit's health endpoint.
-Image size: under 500MB.

 ## Future Work